 The blood flow in this artery can become partly or totally blocked by fatty material called plaque.
 A partial blockage is called carotid artery stenosis (narrowing).
 A blockage in your carotid artery can reduce the blood supply to your brain.
+Sometimes part of a plaque can break off and block off another artery.
 A stroke can occur if your brain does not get enough blood.

 Two procedures can be used to treat a carotid artery that is narrowed or blocked.
 These are:

 Carotid angioplasty and stenting (CAS) is done using a small surgical cut.

 - Your surgeon will make a surgical cut in your groin after using some numbing medicine.
 You will also be given medicine to relax you.

 - The surgeon places a catheter (a flexible tube) through the cut into an artery.
 It is carefully moved up to your neck to the blockage in your carotid artery.
 Moving x-ray pictures (fluoroscopy) are used to see the artery and guide the catheter to the correct position.